 Behavioral qualities make people naturally act in a certain way.
 Utilize people’s natural behaviors and strengths at work.

 - Deliberate.
 Careful in decisions and actions.

 Motivators are values that drive people.
 To retain passionate employees, place people in a role that utilizes their values.

 - Altruistic: A caring drive to benefit and support others.
-To tend to an altruistic drive, give them opportunities to put a smile on someone's face.
+To tend to the altruistic drive, give them opportunities to put a smile on someone's face.

 - Regulatory: A drive to maintain order and the status quo.
-To tend to a regulatory drive, give them rules that they can follow and add to as they see processes need optimizing.
+To tend to the regulatory drive, give them rules that they can follow and add to as they see processes need optimizing.

 - Theoretical: A drive to learn and gain new knowledge.
-To tend to a theoretical drive, help them find ways to continue learning new things.
+To tend to the theoretical drive, help them find ways to continue learning new things.